vinirossado/vinirossado/README.md

 ### Hi 👋, you can call me Rossado
-I'm a Senior Software Engineer, currently working with StencilJs and .Net Core and so on.
+I'm a Senior Software Engineer, Angular | .Net Core.

 #### About me
 Hi, I'm Vinícius and I'm living in Tallinn.